elsatoskey/ElsaToskey/README.md

-## Welcome! 🌊
+## 𓆝 𓆟 𓆞 Hello and welcome! 𓆝 𓆟 𓆞

-I am an ecologist with a huge heart for rivers, insects, and conservation
+I am an ecologist with a huge heart for rivers, insects, fish, conservation, and open science.

-I currently work as a fisheries research scientist focused on food web-based, data-driven solutions for conserving salmon and steelhead.
+I currently work as a fisheries research scientist focused on food-web-based, data-driven solutions for conserving salmon and steelhead.

 🌱 Pronouns: they/them